ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_NV_geometry_shader_passthrough.md

 **RESOLVED**: This is described in <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#geometry-passthrough-interface" target="_blank" rel="noopener">Passthrough Interface Matching</a>.
 In GL
-when using passthough geometry shaders in separable mode, all inputs must also be explicitly assigned location layout qualifiers.
+when using passthrough geometry shaders in separable mode, all inputs must also be explicitly assigned location layout qualifiers.
 In Vulkan all SPIR-V shader inputs (except built-ins) must also have location decorations specified.
 Redeclarations of built-in variables that add the